 A real haven for lovers of the outdoors and active leisure pursuits, the Peak District promises a weekend break filled with scenic walks, countryside cycling trails, and even rock climbing on days when it’s not too wet or icy.
 Pride and Prejudice fans will surely appreciate a visit to Lyme Park where the infamous scene of Colin Firth as Mr Darcy was filmed.

 The Scottish Highlands and the Isle of Skye are as beautiful of a countryside weekend break destination as any of their counterparts south of the border.
 Having provided the backdrop for iconic movies like Harry Potter, the dramatic scenery of the Highlands and the Isle of Skye make for the perfect romantic weekend break.
+Make sure you can understand the accent and pick up some Scottish language before you go to make life easier for yourself while you’re there!

 A city famed for its football culture and nightlife, Manchester is the unrivalled capital of the north, offering all the culture and glitz and glamour of London without the hefty price tag.
 Don’t let the less than ideal winter weather put you off visiting this vibrant city, as there is plenty to do, see, and eat all year round.
 Trendy neighbourhoods like Ancoats and Northern Quarter will satisfy those looking for great food and independent shops, while the likes of the John Rylands Library and the Museum of Science and Industry will make the ideal afternoon trip for anyone who loves history or science.